top of page

 So how do you make “great” meals fast when it’s cold, windy and raining, and all you have is a one burner trail stove, a few pots and minimal utensils?
 What trail foods taste best and are most nutritious?
 Where do you find recipes that work in the wild?

 Cooking books are next.
 And there is a slew of them out there.
 They have lots of recipes.
 Just pick what you like and off you go.
 But here’s the skinny: the recipes in backpacking/field cookbooks are identical to ones in home cookbooks.
 The field books just substitute dried products for fresh.
-Examples: powdered milk instead of fresh, dehydrated eggs, freeze-dried chicken or beef, dehydrated tomato powder, dried beans etc. That’s it!
+Examples: powdered milk, dehydrated eggs, freeze-dried chicken or beef, dehydrated tomato powder, dried beans etc. That’s it!

 I submit that if you want recipes, ask mom.
 She has lots of them!

 Kopka River, Ontario.
-Breakfast for 10 is easy: no-frig sausage and apple-cinnamon, brown sugar burritos.
+Breakfast for 10 is easy: no-fridge sausage and apple-cinnamon, brown sugar burritos.
 Fresh coffee, of course.
 5 min. prep, 10 min. cook.

 Question?
 How do you think she’ll do?